StudentEng2016/CENG315.Project2/README.md

 users will lose access to all their data.

-We plan on getting a server to so all users data can be stored in the cloud and can be accessed by them at any time
+We plan on getting a server to so all users data can be stored in the cloud and can be accessed by them at any time.

-Adanegbe will be working on the database part of the project.
+(Developed by Adanegbe Amadasun)

 **2.3.2 Application work breakdown**